 There’s a classic New Yorker cartoon (Marisa Acocella) showing two singles standing at a bar and the guy saying: “Copywriting is too ‘writing.'”
 That’s the classic dilemma of advertising writers who want to be taken seriously.
 The truth is, writing of any sort is a noble craft…but advertising writing is not literature.
 Deal with it.
 On the other hand, you’ll get paid regularly. if you take real pride in the craft, you’ll be rigorous about good narrative structure, clarity, grammar and punctuation.
 Good writing is good writing, no matter what, where, or by who.
 I mean, whom.

 All ads do not have to be stories.
-That’s the trouble with defining what we do so narrowly.
-We sell (or else, as David Ogilvy famously put it.)
-You might do that as a story, as part of a billowing content feed about lyrical aspects of your brand.
-Or you might do it by offering 50% off for a limited time only.
+That’s the trouble with professing that “advertising is storytelling.”
+You might choose to sell as a story, as part of a billowing content feed about lyrical aspects of your brand.
+Or you might choose to sell by offering 50% off mattresses through Labor Day.
 That’s not a story.
 It’s called a sale.
 You say it loud and make the logo big.
 End of story.

 You’ve heard it before.
 This meeting is going to be the end of all meetings.
 The one where the veil will be lifted, the balance swung to either great victory or the abyss of failure.
 Right.
 This may indeed be the meeting that will break the camel’s back, but more than likely it will be another stop along the way, a step forward or backwards.
 Ours is an iterative business.
 That means you figure it out as you go.
 Be careful about amping up everyone over one moment in time.
 Better to have constant, focused vigilance than one wild-eyed moment where you think you must pull it all together lest the sky fall.